Tailwind: A Practical Framework for Query Accelerators: Additional Details

 \subsubsection{Bootstrapping Details}

-To learn a model for each accelerator, \thesystem{} needs training data.
-Fortunately, although \alps{} are for recognizing accelerator patterns, we can also re-purpose them to \emph{generate} possible accelerator instances. \thesystem{} then measures these instances' run times to get labeled data for training.
+To learn a model for each accelerator, \thesystem{} requires labeled performance data.
+Although \alps{} are for recognizing accelerator patterns, we can re-purpose them to \emph{generate} possible accelerator instances. \thesystem{} measures these instances' run times to get labeled data for training.

-\alp{} templates contain variables, repetitions, and alternations, whose values vary across accelerator instances.
-To generate an accelerator instance, the idea is to sample random values for each construct to create a template instantiation and return instantiations that pass the validator.
-However, we need to sample carefully because the resulting template instance must be semantically correct.
-For example, in our domain negation accelerator \alp{} (Figure~\ref{fig:dneg-alp}), the predicate variable value must involve columns accessible from the input plan.
-Moreover, we want to generate a variety of predicates to avoid having instances whose predicates are always true (or false).

-To generate instances, \thesystem{} does the following.
-First, it selects repetition counts and alternation options, which fixes the ``structure'' of the resulting instance (e.g., for domain negation, selecting the number of group by columns, the number of aggregation expressions, and whether they are \texttt{SUM}s or \texttt{COUNT}s).
-Then, it traverses the \alp{} template bottom up by plan operator.
-At leaf nodes, it computes a context, which is the set of output columns at that stage in the query fragment.
-For plan nodes, this is its output schema.
-For variable leaf nodes, we sample a possible table expression and compute its context from that expression. \thesystem{} creates a set of table expression options by taking the offline planning query workload and slicing its queries to create plan fragments.
-As it moves up through the template, it updates the context based on the operator (e.g., projections and joins change the output columns).
-It then traverses the expressions in each operator node and selects values for any variables that appear by using the strategy summarized in Table~\ref{tbl:generation-method}.
-Once complete, \thesystem{} passes the generated template instantiation through the \alp{}'s validator and returns it if it is valid. \thesystem{} repeats this procedure to generate a sufficient number of instances per accelerator, which it uses as training data.
-We found that 10k instances were sufficient in practice, but this number is a hyperparameter that users can adjust if needed.
+The high level idea is to select random values for each construct (e.g., variable) in the \alp{} and return the instances that pass the validator.
+However, this random selection must ensure semantic correctness and diversity.
+For example, in the domain negation \alp{} (Figure~\ref{fig:dneg-alp}), the sampled predicate variable value must involve columns accessible from the input plan and \thesystem{} needs to avoid generating only true (or only false) predicates.
+To generate instances, \thesystem{} first selects repetition counts and alternation options, which fixes the ``structure'' of the resulting instance (e.g., selecting the number of group by columns in domain negation).
+Then, it traverses the \alp{} template bottom up and computes the set of ``available columns'' at that stage in the query fragment (e.g., the output schema of the child query plan node) and then selects values for any variables using the strategies summarized in Table~\ref{tbl:generation-method}, taking care to only select available columns. \thesystem{} repeats this procedure to generate a sufficient number of training data instances per accelerator.
+We found that 10k instances were sufficient, but this number is a hyperparameter that users can adjust if needed.